Fed's Powell pledges patience, says easy policy appropriate

 In even the very recent past, that set of circumstances might have led policymakers to conclude inflation was sure to follow, and move to stay ahead of it by reducing the formidable amount of support currently provided to households and firms.

-But the Fed now sees inflation as a minimal risk, and has put more weight in its policymaking on achieving - and maintaining - maximum employment, the second of the two goals set for it by Congress.
+But the Fed now sees inflation as a minimal risk, and has put more weight on achieving and maintaining maximum employment, the second of the two goals set for it by Congress.

 “We are committed to staying on the playing field until the job is done…there is still a lot of pain out there,” Powell said.